-To get past this common perception, we must peel back the layers of our clutter.
-And to illustrate these layers, we can turn to what I call the minimalism onion.
+But to get past this common misconception with minimalism, we must peel back the layers of our clutter.
+And to do that, we can turn to what I call the minimalism onion.

 The Layers of Less